Who did the Fulton County D.A. indict along with Trump? Meet the 18 co-defendants in the Georgia election case

 He proposed, in a memorandum to Trump allies, "a bold, controversial strategy" to overturn the election: appoint alternate electors loyal to Trump in several states.
 That and at least one other memo he penned were referred to in the indictment as overt acts "in furtherance of the conspiracy."
 He is charged with seven counts stemming from the plan to submit a slate of fake electors from Georgia.

 Chesebro did not reply to a request for comment.
-His bond is set at $100,000.
+He turned himself in for booking at the Fulton County Jail on Aug.
+23, according to inmate records, and his bond is set at $100,000.

 Ray Smith III